axelpale/georap/local_modules/tresdb-models/README.md

 Helpers to manipulate, process, and retrieve georap data structures.

-Intended for client-side use only.
+Intended for both client-side and server-side.